pete-dot-m/aws-apigw-ref-arch/README.md

  *Or*

-- opentofu: Ensure you have OpenTofu installed on your local machine.
+- OpenTofu (preferred): Ensure you have OpenTofu installed on your local machine.
 You can download it from the [OpenTofu website](https://opentofu.org/download.html).

+### Getting Started ###

+*Backend*

+The project uses a shared S3/DynamoDB backend to manage the Terraform state and locks.
+The [remote-state](./remote-state/README.md) directory contains the necessary configurations for setting up this backend.
+This sub project should be initialized and applied first to create the backend resources.